efdevcon/devcon-website/src/content/faq/en/why-bogota.md

 order: 2
 ---

-In Bogotá, we found the seeds for an ambitious community that our ecosystem could help grow.
-From builders, to educational entities, local business, industry leaders and more, we’re excited to meet and to work with those making real-world use of Ethereum’s technology locally, and to further those efforts.

-In addition to the potential to grow a community, the venue (described above) is located just minutes from hotels, and from both Bogotá's El Dorado International Airport, and the historic Santa Fe and Candelaria neighborhoods.
-The fully-modern conference center is built to handle everything that Devcon requires, from catering, to WiFi, meeting-space and more.

-Our search for a fitting Devcon 6 location began prior to Devcon 5.
+Our search for a fitting location for Devcon VI began prior to Devcon V in 2019.
 After exploring venues in over ten cities across the world, and meticulously evaluating each against an extensive set of criteria, the clear winner was Bogotá, Colombia.

-This process has been long and somewhat delicate given the complicated year that we’ve all had, but we are excited and confident for Devcon 6 in Bogotá.
+See our [City Guide](/bogota) for an in-depth explanation on why Bogotá.